cmda-bt/be-course-19-20/week-7.md

 ![Topic banner](/assets/banners/topic.jpg)

-> Pick two topics from the list below and work on those for your team assessment.
+> Pick one topic from the list below and work on that topic for your team assessment.

 #### Synopsis

 *   **Homework**
 *   **Time**: 10:00h
-*   **Goals**: subgoal 11,
+*   **Goals**: subgoal 11
 *   **Due**: before week 8

 #### Description
-This and next week you'll pick 2 topics (4 in total) to work on for the team assessment.
+This week you'll pick your second topic (2 in total) to work on for the team assessment.
 This can be things like security enhancements, application structure or performance optimizations.

-→ List of topics you can pick from for this week
+→ List of topics you can pick from

+> Something not on the list?
+Pitch a topic to your teacher!

 ### Hand-in